eclipse/microprofile-marketing/.github/ISSUE_TEMPLATE/MicroProfiler Social Media Activity Highlight.md

 ---
 name: MicroProfiler Social Media Activity Highlight
 about: The arrival of session/activities tickets 2 weeks before the event have a greater chance to be processed.
-Remember that MicroProfile continues to be run 100% by Volunteer MicroProfilers.
+MicroProfile social media is 100% run by volunteer MicroProfilers.
 title: "[Social Media] Name of Event - Talk]"
 labels: Sessions
 ---